Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 A while ago I wrote an article on 6 bizarre and weird Instagram accounts I think everyone should be following.
-Since then, it's gained a bit of popularity (and my repertoire of odd Instagrams has grown) so I felt it was time to bring in another round of the bizarre everyone to experience!
-So welcome back to round two of "Bizarre Instagram Accounts You Should be Following"!
+Since then, it's gained a bit of popularity (and my repertoire of odd Instagram accounts has grown), so I felt it was time to bring in another round of the bizarre for everyone to experience!
+So welcome back to round two of bizarre Instagram accounts you should be following!

 6. Annie Montgomerie's Animal Figurines

-I sometimes struggle with how to categorize pages a "bizarre", especially when the page I'm looking at is artistic in nature.
+I sometimes struggle with how to categorize pages as "bizarre," especially when the page I'm looking at is artistic in nature.
 UK-based artist Annie Montomerie's (@annie_montgomerie_art) Instagram posed that exact problem for me.
 Annie's work is incredible, and for me, it's very often unnerving how she captures such a dark and mysterious air through her humanoid depictions of animals.

 Her posse of characters tend to be a mix of animals wearing human articles of clothing.
-Giving us just enough to relate to them (in that they dress like us and often have facial expressions we can identify with), but still keep them mysterious.
+It gives us just enough to relate to them (in that they dress like us and often have facial expressions we can identify with), but still keep them mysterious.

 Each piece is individual and unique, and because of the recycled nature of my work no two pieces will be quite the same ...
 I use muslin, 100% wool felt, ‘up-cycled’ wool garments, velvet, leather, cotton, moleskin and blankets for wall hangings and figures.
-I then stitch on curious little things I find including vintage buttons, charms and jewellery.— Annie Montgomerie
+I then stitch on curious little things I find including vintage buttons, charms and jewellery.

 Truly, I love how she creates her figures from up-cycled fabrics and elements, making sure that each of her works is unique.
 Her pieces are fantastic and well worth a look, but after scrolling a bit through her page, I couldn't help but feel a little odd looking at some of the photos, as her work tends to exude such a somber atmosphere.
 If you like what you see on her Instagram, be sure to check out her website, too!